 A non-U.S. holder will generally not be subject to IRS reporting or backup withholding if the payor has received appropriate certification statements from or on behalf of the non-U.S. holder and provided that the payor does not have actual knowledge that the non-U.S. holder is a U.S. person.
 However, with respect to distributions on common stock, prior to January 1, 2001, if a stockholder's address is outside of the United States it will be assumed that such stockholder is a citizen or resident of that country absent the payor's knowledge to the contrary.
-The payment of the proceeds from the disposition of the debentures or common stock to or through the U.S. office of any U.S. or foreign broker will be subject to IRS reporting and possibly backup withholding unless the owner certifies as to its non-U.S. status under penalties of perjury or otherwise establishes an exemption, provided that the broker does not have actual knowledge that the holder is a U.S. person or that the conditions of any other exemption are not, in fact, satisfied.
-The payment of the proceeds from the disposition of a debenture or common stock to or through a non-U.S. office of a non-U.S. broker that is not a U.S. related person will not be subject to IRS or backup withholding.
+The payment of the proceeds from the disposition of the debentures or common stock to or through the U.S. office of any U.S. or foreign broker will be subject to IRS reporting and possibly backup withholding unless the owner certifies as to its non-U.S. status under penalties of perjury or otherwise establishes an exemption, provided that the broker does not have actual knowledge that the holder is a U.S. person or that the conditions of any other exemption of a debenture or common stock to or through a non-U.S. office of a state of any the disposition of a U.S. person or that the proceeds from the disposition of any other will be subject to IRS reporting and possibly backup withholding unless the owner certifies as to its non-U.S. the payment of the proceeds from the disposition of a debenture or common stock to or through a non-U.S. office of any the disposition of a debenture or common stock to or through a non-U.S. from the disposition of a debenture or common stock to or through a non-U.S. from the subject to IRS or backup withholding.
 For this purpose, a "U.S. related person" is: